jerekapyaho/tresjolie/README.md

 ### Python notes

 The Python version requires Python 3 or later.
 There's no specific setup;
 just execute the script in _python/tresjolie_.
+Actually, there are several scripts, because the toolchain has not stabilized, so take from it what is useful to you.

 ### Clojure notes